robsontenorio/vue-api-query/docs/content/en/building-the-query.md

 **Multiple Sort**

-And we can sort by their `title` too.
+And we can sort by their `title` too:

 <code-group>
   <code-block label="Query" active>